How Nonprofits and Board Members Can Respond to COVID-19

 – Lindsay Tallman

-Our current situation has given us a tremendous challenge in terms of evaluating reserves — not only because this crisis was unexpected and we couldn’t plan for it but also because, at least at this moment, we have no idea how long it will last.
+A: Our current situation has given us a tremendous challenge in terms of evaluating reserves — not only because this crisis was unexpected and we couldn’t plan for it but also because, at least at this moment, we have no idea how long it will last.
 So, when thinking about using reserves, it is really smart to think about in the context of this uncertainty.
 I know you already are, but we have to make decisions about the usefulness of these reserves.
 Will they be used as a way to fund a short term deficit?
-Or, a new project that will create longer term revenue?
-This may be the best way to think of them, because I don’t know how realistic it is to think they will be able to be a bridge for the duration of this pandemic and the longer term financial impact on the organization.
+Or, a new project that will create long term revenue?
+This may be the best way to think of them because I don’t know how realistic it is to think they will be able to be a bridge for the duration of this pandemic and the longer-term financial impact on the organization.

 Because of that uncertainty, it is important to understand what your current run rate is so you have an understanding of what your expenses extrapolated into the future means for your organization.
 You can find more on that in this piece from the incredibly smart folks at Nonprofit Finance Fund.
 Not only does having this information help you understand how long you can last, but it also keeps you from leaving yourselves with so few reserves that the organization would be dangerously fragile in the post-pandemic context.
 And, while I know this is a difficult conversation to have, organizations need to be careful not to spend every dollar that they have (whether in bank accounts or reserves) without understanding what their “close down” costs would be if things didn’t turn around economically.
 Said differently, if organizations use reserves to fund operations until they literally spend their last dollar, they will not only go out of business, but they will be leaving debts and obligations and making it impossible to give their employees a soft(er) landing via advance notice and/or severance.
 And you can avoid a truly terrible scenario, which is to leave staff members unpaid for work done.
 For more on this issue, check out this archived article from Blue Avocado.